 The Brother MFC-J4335DW is a better printer overall compared to the Epson EcoTank ET-2720.
 The Brother prints faster, supports automatic duplex printing, and produces far more accurate colors.
 It also feels better built, has a better display and physical keypad, built-in fax, and an automatic document feeder.
 On the other hand, the Epson uses a supertank ink system for far better page yields and a cheaper cost-per-print, and aside from the disappointing color accuracy, produces much better-looking photos.

-The Brother J4335DW's cost-per-print is outstandingly low, which should help decrease running costs if you plan to keep the printer for a long time.
-It's compatible with the Brother Refresh Auto-Fulfillment Service, which ships ink directly to you at a small discount before your printer runs out, but it isn't compatible with the Brother Refresh EZ Print Subscription, which gives you a fixed allowance of prints per month for a flat monthly fee.
+The Brother MFC-J4335DW's cost-per-print is exceptionally low, thanks to its high page yields and relatively cheap ink cartridges.
+It's eligible for Brother's Refresh Auto-Fulfillment Service, a service that ships ink to you when your printer runs low (with no limit); however, it isn't compatible with the Brother Refresh EZ Print Subscription, which gives you a fixed allowance of prints per month for a flat monthly fee.

-The Brother J4335DW prints at a very good speed, which is great if you need to print an essay or report out at a moment's notice.
-According to Brother, the output tray holds a total of 100 sheets.
+The Brother MFC-J4335DW doesn't take long to initialize and prints at a very good speed, which is great if you need to print an essay or report out at a moment's notice.
+If you want a larger input tray capacity to reduce maintenance, the Brother MFC-J4535DW variant has an additional 250-sheet input tray, bringing the maximum capacity to 400 sheets.
+The output tray holds a total of 100 sheets.